+The Indians added another run in the top of the 6th.
+Presley led off with a single, and he scored on Bowker's double into right field.
+Marte also singled, moving Bowker to third, but a double play ended the inning.
 The Iron Pigs matched that with a run of their own in the bottom of the 6th.
 Olson struck out the first batter, then walked Kratz.
 Jared Hughes relieved Olson, and the first batter Hughes faced was another former Indy Indian (2009) pinch-hitter Tagg Bozied.
 Bozied lifted a fly ball into left field, but Presley could not see the ball in the weird lights of Coca Cola Park, and the ball dropped to the ground about 15 feet from him, for a double.
 That moved Kratz to third, and a sacrifice fly plated Kratz.
 The run was charged to Olson, who f...

 To continue reading the rest of this article, subscribe to Pirates Prospects.
 Subscribers get access to every article on the site, along with all of our exclusive live coverage of the Pirates' minor league system, all for a very low monthly or yearly rate.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.

 Nancy grew up in Rochester, NY, where her father indoctrinated her to the love of baseball as a small child.
 He taught her to keep score at the age of 5, and she hasn't stopped since.
 She now lives in the Indianapolis area with her husband and two sons.
 Nancy has followed the Indians on both the Most Valuable Network and the Bloguin group, before joining Pirates Prospects in 2011.
 She provides daily game recaps from Indianapolis, plus player analysis from the guys she sees live at the games.